-It is very difficult to predict how much computing power one might require for an application which you might have just launched.
-There can be two scenarios, you may over-estimate the requirement, and buy stacks of servers which will not be of any use, or you may under-estimate the usage, which will lead to the crashing of your application.
-In this AWS EC2 Tutorial we will understand all the key concepts using examples and also perform hands-on to launch an Ubuntu instance.
+While predicting the required computer power, there can be two scenarios, you may over-estimate the requirement, and buy stacks of servers which will not be of any use, or you may under-estimate the usage, which will lead to the crashing of your application.
+In this AWS EC2 Tutorial we will understand all the key concepts and instance creation in the following sequence:

 An instance is a virtual server for running applications on Amazon’s EC2.
 It can also be understood like a tiny part of a larger computer, a tiny part which has its own Hard drive, network connection, OS etc. But it is actually all virtual.
 You can have multiple “tiny” computers on a single physical machine, and all these tiny machines are called Instances.

-Why not buy your own stack of servers and work independently?
-Because, suppose you are a developer, and since you want to work independently you buy some servers, you estimated the correct capacity, and the computing power is enough.
+Suppose you are a developer, and since you want to work independently you buy some servers, you estimated the correct capacity, and the computing power is enough.
 Now, you have to look after the updation of security patches every day, you have to troubleshoot any problem which might occur at a back end level in the servers and so on.
-These are all extra chores that you will be doing or maybe you will hire someone else to do these things for you.

 But if you buy an EC2 instance, you don’t have to worry about any of these things as it will all be managed by Amazon; you just have to focus on your application.
 That too, at a fraction of a cost that you were incurring earlier!
 Isn’t that interesting?